 See a pattern here?
 There is no delete key either on your Chromebook.
 At least not a dedicated key.
 But there is a keyboard shortcut for it, something that you will use a lot from now onwards:

-- For Delete key, press ALT + Backspace.
+- For the Delete key, press ALT + Backspace.

 You can use the same keyboard shortcut for deleting files from the file manager and Google Drive.